 - transmitting information to the processing areas of the brain and spine

 - sending information back to muscles, glands and organs for them to respond appropriately

-Now, neurons, glial cells and synapses help in gathering information known as the sensory input.
+Now, neurons, glial cells, and synapses help in gathering information known as the sensory input.
 The Nervous System consists of billions of nerve cells called neurons and synapses that form between two or more neurons.
 These synapses, in turn, connect the neurons with each other or other body cells.

 Further, the neurons pass on signals from the sensory receptors to the brain and spinal cord.
-Then, processing of such information takes place inside different parts of the brain.
+Then, the processing of such information takes place inside different parts of the brain.
 Once the information gets processed, the nerve impulses are then transmitted from the brain and spinal cord to muscles and glands.

 The resulting nerve signals is known as the motor output.
-Thus, this entire functioning of the Nervous System can be understood only when one knows the components that make the Nervous System of human brain.
+Thus, this entire functioning of the Nervous System can be understood only when one knows the components that make the Nervous System of the human brain.

 What is Nervous System?

-Nervous System is a complex network of neurons that controls the functions of our body and is responsible for everything we experience consciously including seeing, feeling, thinking, reasoning, imagining, etc.
+The nervous System is a complex network of neurons that controls the functions of our body and is responsible for everything we experience consciously including seeing, feeling, thinking, reasoning, imagining, etc.